Annual Salary

 You can get into this job through:

 You can do a nursing associate higher apprenticeship.
-This takes 2 years to complete and combines study with training on the job.
+This will take you 2 years to complete and combines study with training on the job.

 To do this apprenticeship, you'll need:

-You'll find it useful to get some paid or voluntary experience in a healthcare setting or personal care role.
-This will help when you apply for jobs.
+You'll find it useful to get some volunteering experience in health or personal care.
+This will help when you apply for jobs or training.

 You'll need to: